NaluKit/nalu/etc/wiki/15 Multi Module Project.md

 ### Note
 This implementation might look a little bit boiler-plated, but it helps you to avoid a common project where all modules and the main module depend on!

+## Loader
+The module loaders will be called after tha loader of the main module!

 ## Set Up a Multi Module Project
 There are several ways to set up a Nalu multi module project.